liao961120/liao961120.github.io/content/post/snakemake.md

 The experience of using Snakemake on Windows is great overall.
 I ran into a few problems, but the problems were usually solvable.
 There is one particular problem that took me a while to solve.
 On Windows, the default shell executable used in Snakemake (and Python) is Cmd (or maybe Powershell).
-But since I am more familiar with Bash and Unix tools, it is a real inconvenience.
+However, since I am more familiar with Bash and Unix tools, it is a real inconvenience.
 I had set up Git-Bash on the company's Windows machine but then spent a long time figuring out how to set Git-Bash as the default shell in Snakemake.
 The information for